TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 may be having startup problems.
 If that is the case, start debugging by looking through the validator log output.

-### Solana Validators
+### Trezoa Validators

-After you have verified that your validator is in gossip, you can verify that your validator has joined the network using the `solana validators` command.
+After you have verified that your validator is in gossip, you can verify that your validator has joined the network using the `trezoa validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about:

 ```
-solana validators | grep <pubkey>
+trezoa validators | grep <pubkey>
 ```

 You should see a line of output that looks like this:

 ```
-5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on  FX6NNbS5GHc2kuzgTZetup6GZX6ReaWyki8Z8jC7rbNG  100%  197434166 (  0)  197434133 (  0)   2.11%   323614  1.14.17   2450110.588302720 SOL (1.74%)
+5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on  FX6NNbS5GHc2kuzgTZetup6GZX6ReaWyki8Z8jC7rbNG  100%  197434166 (  0)  197434133 (  0)   2.11%   323614  1.14.17   2450110.588302720 TRZ (1.74%)
 ```

-### Solana Catchup
+### Trezoa Catchup

-The `solana catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
-The Solana network has the capability to produce many transactions per second.
+The `trezoa catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
+The Trezoa network has the capability to produce many transactions per second.
 Since your validator is new to the network, it has to ask another validator (listed as a `--known-validator` in your startup script) for a recent snapshot of the ledger.
 By the time you receive the